Komalmathamsetti/Clothing-Exchange/README.md

 dispute_messages
 notifications

-Make sure the PostgreSQL database is running and the DATABASE_URL points to the correct database before starting the backend.
+Make sure the PostgreSQL database is configured correctly and the DATABASE_URL points to the required database.

 ▶️ Running the Application
-Start Backend
+Start the Backend

-Open a terminal:

 cd Backend
 npm start

-The backend will run on:
+The backend runs on:

 http://localhost:5000
-Start Frontend
+Start the Frontend

 Open another terminal:

 cd Frontend
 npm run dev

-The frontend will run on:
+The frontend runs on:

 http://localhost:5173
 🔄 Main User Workflow